 Are you satisfied with your citation statistics?
 If not, enhance the visibility and distribution of your paper.
-For instance, you may use the services given under points 1.2 and 2 above.
-The publisher makes sure that relevant information (=metadata) of your new paper is transferred as fast as possible to the services listed under points 1, 3 and 4 (and others too).
+For instance, you may use the services given under points 1, 2.2, 4, and 5 above.
+Meteorologische Zeitschrift sees to it that relevant information on your new papers is transferred as fast as possible to the services listed under points 2, 3 and 4 (and others too).

-If you encounter any problems in locating or citing your MetZet paper with one of the above mentioned services, please report to firstname.lastname@example.org.
+If you find any problems in finding or citing your MetZet paper with one of the above mentioned services, please report to us.

-3 All internet addresses listed in this document have been accessed on September 1, 2015.
+5 All internet addresses listed in this leaflet have been accessed on March 6, 2017.